nawabahmadreshi/documentation/pages/getting-started/setting-identities.md

 {% endif %}

 {% protip title="Retroactive event attribution" %}
-The **first** time `setIdentity` is called for each unique user ID, it will retroactively associate any previously recorded events from the current device with that user ID.
+The **first** time an identity is set for each unique user ID, it will retroactively associate any previously recorded events from the current device with that user ID.
 This only occurs once.
 {% endprotip %}